-The Directors are satisfied that the financial statements have been prepared on a going concern basis taking into account the following:
+The Directors are satisfied that the financial statements have been prepared on a going concern basis taking into account the following;

-- The current LTV profile of its customer loans provides significant mitigation against the effects of an adverse credit environment, with the majority of the loan book with an LTV of < 70%. - The company is in a net asset position and will continue to be able to repay its liabilities as they fall due through its liquid assets and/or its ability to drawdown on further funding as required from its parent, Bank of Scotland plc. - That it is the intention of Bank of Scotland plc, to continue to provide adequate access to liquidity for the foreseeable future
+- The sale of £2,521,423k of net loans and advances to customers on the 19th January 2023 leaves the Company with £31,147k remaining.
+It is expected that the remaining book will continue to run off, earning interest income on its remaining customer loans, enabling it to repay all its future liabilities. - The current LTV profile of its customer loans provides significant mitigation against the effects of an adverse credit environment, with the majority of the loan book with an LTV of < 60%. - There will be limited impact on the Company as a result of the following events, Covid-19, the Cost of living crisis and the Russian invasion of the Ukraine, this will be monitored through the Company's credit risk model. - The company is in a net asset position and will continue to be able to repay its liabilities as they fall due through its liquid assets and/or its ability to drawdown on further funding as required from its parent, Bank of Scotland plc. - That it is the intention of Bank of Scotland plc, to continue to provide adequate access to liquidity for the foreseeable future.